victorscarpes/pwl_writer/README.md

 *by Victor Sabiá P. Carpes*

-Tested on python version `3.6.6` with numpy version `1.19.5`.
+Tested on python version `3.6.6` with numpy version `1.19.5` and python version `3.11.1` with numpy version `1.25.0`.
 Type stubs for this numpy version for mypy checking can be found [here](https://github.com/numpy/numpy-stubs).

 ---